umijs/create-umi/README.md

 ## Boilerplates

-* `ant-design-pro` - Create project with an layout-only ant-design-pro boilerplate, use together with umi block.
+* `ant-design-pro` - Create project with a layout-only ant-design-pro boilerplate, use together with umi block.
 * `app ` - Create project with a simple boilerplate, support typescript.
 * `block ` - Create a umi block.
 * `library ` - Create a library with umi.